eddelbuettel/duckdb-mlpack/README.md

 ## TODO

-- More examples
+- More examples of model fitting and prediction
+- Maybe set up model serialization into table to predict on new data
 - Ideally: Work out how to `SELECT` from multiple tabels, or else maybe `SELECT` into temp. tables and pass temp. table names into routine
+- Maybe add `mlpack` as a `git submodule`

 ## Author

-Dirk Eddelbuettel
+Dirk Eddelbuettel for this repo

+The duckdb authors for `duckdb`

+The mlpack authors for `mlpack`

 ## License